Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Theory and computational methods

-In order to directly simulate the observables from time-resolved CEI experiments, we develop a molecular dynamics program to simulate photodissociation followed by Coulomb explosion in a single trajectory calculation on pre-built analytic PESs of $\text{CH}_3\text{I}$ and $\text{CH}_3\text{I}^{2+}$.
-At the first step, the initial conditions are sampled from a classical Boltzmann distribution of normal mode coordinates of the ground electronic state at a certain effective temperature.
 For UV photon absorption near 266 nm, transition to the $^3\text{Q}_0$ state (mostly parallel) is much stronger than to other states in the A-band\cite{parker1998,alekseyev20072}.
 The momenta and positions of each atom do not change during the UV absorption (vertical transition).
 Thus, similar to other AIMD simulations performed on this molecule\cite{wangch3i,kamiya2019,corrales2019}, we start all trajectories on the $^3\text{Q}_0$ electronic state with initial conditions sampled on the ground electronic state.
 In our simulation, the equation of motion (EOM) is described by the Euler-Lagrange equation $\frac{d}{dt} \frac{\partial L}{\partial \dot{\textbf{q}}} -\frac{\partial L}{\partial \textbf{q}}=0$, where $\textbf{q}= \{\Psi,\Theta,\Phi,R,\alpha,\theta \}$.
-The Euler angles $\{\Psi,\Theta,\Phi\}$ are included in the EOM to describe the overall rotation of the entire molecule.
+The Euler angles $\{\Psi,\Theta,\Phi\}$ are included in the EOM to describe the overall rotation of the entire molecule, which is likely to affect the rotational states of the resulting fragments after photodissociation and Coulomb explosion.
 The molecule is initially prepared at its rotational ground state with random orientation.
 To propagate the trajectory, the EOM is integrated numerically using an adaptive Runge-Kutta algorithm with a desired relative error of $10^{-7}$.
 Non-adiabatic effects during the propagation are taken into account using a Landau-Zener surface hopping algorithm, which will be discussed in the following subsection.
 When the trajectory is calculated up to a pre-specified target time, the probe laser pulse is applied to doubly ionize the molecule and induces the Coulomb explosion.
 We refer to this target time as the pump-probe delay.
 The pulse duration and its effects on the nuclear dynamics are not considered in our simulation.
 So the molecular dynamics are always conducted on field-free PESs.
 The photoionization event itself is assumed to occur instantaneously on the timescales considered in our simulation.
 Therefore, the trajectory instantaneously hops to the $\text{CH}_3\text{I}^{2+}$ PES and continues to propagate until the Coulomb energy between ionic fragments is below 0.01 eV.
-Surface hoppings are not considered on the $\text{CH}_3\text{I}^{2+}$ PES.
+To simplify the problem, non-adiabatic effects are not considered at the Coulomb explosion stage.
 We call this type of trajectories photodissociation-Coulomb explosion (PD-CE) trajectories.